hopexmooon/Credit_Risk_Analysis/README.md

 ### Summary:

 Out of all the models, Easy Ensemble Classifier had the highest balanced accuracy score, however, a .84 still isn't reassuring and fails to perform.

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.
+Although .84 is the highest that still means .16 is missing.